 Twenty-nine percent of individuals reported having a chronic health condition, with 27% reporting having a physical disability, 31% reported substance abuse issues, 39% reported having a mental health disability, and approximately 9% reported having a developmental disability.
 One percent reported having an HIV/AIDS related illness.
+A breakdown of racial/ethnic data and other protected characteristics for the 21 individuals in Carpinteria were not provided in the survey results.

-According to Santa Barbara County's Homeless Management Information System (HMIS) dashboard,12 in the two-year period from January 2021 to December 2022, the CoC made contact with 19 persons experiencing homelessness in the City and entered them into the CoC's Coordinated Entry System for providing services.
+According to Santa Barbara County's Homeless Management Information System (HMIS) dashboard, in the two-year period from January 2021 to December 2022, the CoC made contact with 19 persons experiencing homelessness in the City and entered them into the CoC's Coordinated Entry System for providing services.
 Disability rates of persons experiencing homelessness were very high with twelve of the CoC contacts reported having one disabling condition and six reported having multiple disabling conditions.
 Data indicates two individuals were Black or African American and the remainder were white while seven reported Hispanic ethnicity.
 The proportion of Black or African American people experiencing homelessness in the City is higher than the general population while the proportion of people who reported Hispanic ethnicity is lower than the general population.
 One of these contacts was a family and one was a transitional aged youth, the remaining 17 were single individuals.